Australia

 3. We may send you notices necessary to start the process for reporting the overdue amount to a credit reporting body in accordance with the law; and

-4. We reserve the right to charge interest from the invoice date on the outstanding amount until full payment at the 180 Day Bank Bill rate of interest plus 2% as quoted by the bankers to us.
+4. We reserve the right to charge interest from the invoice date on the outstanding amount until full payment at the prevailing 180-day bank bill swap rate of interest plus 2%.

 14. Confidentiality